ilorez/shells/README.md

 ## add_user

-**`adduser.sh`** is a script to create a new user on a Unix system, optionally taking a username as an argument, prompting for a password, and adding the user to the sudo group.
+**`add_user.sh`** is a script to create a new user on a Unix system, optionally taking a username as an argument, prompting for a password, and adding the user to the sudo group.

 ### Features:
 - **Create a new user**: Takes a username as an argument or prompts for one if not provided.